Yes! The

 influenza (flu) virus typically infects between 3% and 11% of the U.S. population every year.
 Most often, it causes symptoms like fever, cough, cold symptoms, muscle aches and fatigue.
 But it can also lead to serious complications like bacterial pneumonia.
 In addition, it can worsen chronic medical conditions like asthma and diabetes.

-What can pregnant women do to decrease their risk of serious illness?
+What can pregnant people do to decrease their risk of serious illness?

 The best protection against influenza infection is getting the flu vaccine.
-Flu vaccine has been shown to decrease hospitalization due to influenza in pregnant women by 40%.
+Flu vaccine has been shown to decrease hospitalization due to influenza during pregnancy by 40%.
 In addition, hygiene practices like frequent handwashing and keeping distance from people who are sick can help decrease risk.

-Are there other advantages to pregnant women getting the flu shot?
+Are there other advantages to getting the flu shot during pregnancy?

-The CDC, the Advisory Committee on Immunization Practices and the American Academy of Pediatrics strongly recommend flu vaccination for pregnant women.
-Pregnant women should get the flu shot, not the live nasal spray.
-This recommendation comes from data from millions of pregnant women receiving flu vaccination safely over many years.)
+The Centers for Disease Control and Prevention, the Advisory Committee on Immunization Practices and the American Academy of Pediatrics (AAP) strongly recommend flu vaccination for pregnant people.
+If you are pregnant, you should get the flu shot, not the live nasal spray.
+This recommendation comes from data from millions of pregnant people receiving flu vaccination safely over many years.

 More information